Medical Pharmacology (BSc)

 We will provide you with frequent feedback on your work.
 This comes in a variety of formats and may include oral feedback during tutorials, personalised feedback on written work, feedback lectures, generic written feedback and feedback on tutorial performance.

 Coursework will be marked by the Module Leader (or similarly appropriate staff member) who will then provide written feedback on your work.
-Students will also be given formal feedback in relation to unseen written examinations.
+You will also be given formal feedback in relation to unseen written examinations.
 You will be able to discuss this feedback and your individual assessment/overall performance with the appropriate marker and/or your personal tutor.

 How will I be assessed?